San Antonio Civil Rights Lawyers

-The legal team at Grable Grimshaw are dedicated to protecting the civil liberties and rights of all individuals throughout South Texas.
+The legal team at Grable Grimshaw are dedicated to protecting the civil liberties and rights of all individuals throughout Texas.
 We are ready to hear about and help with your case.

 Compassionate civil rights attorneys serving San Antonio

 If you or a loved one are victims of civil rights violations, and want to evaluate what options are available to you, talk to the experienced lawyers at Grable Grimshaw PLLC today.
 Whether you want to negotiate a fair settlement or take your case to trial, our attorneys have the knowledge and experience to guide you through the process with confidence.
 Call 210-963-5297 or fill out our contact form today to set up a consultation in our San Antonio offices.
-We also serve clients throughout South Texas.
+We also serve clients throughout Texas.